PrismarineJS/flying-squid/README.md

 * 45.55.46.77 (Port 25565) using [autonomous-squid](https://github.com/mhsjlw/autonomous-squid)

 ## Building / Running
+It requires gulp so if you don't have it installed do so by running :
+    `npm install gulp -g`
 Before running or building it is recommended that you configure the server in config/settings.json

     npm install